UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Occupational – Department heads will provide annual HIV safety programs for employees whose duties may involve exposure to blood or other potentially infectious materials.
 The HIV safety programs will include information about methods of transmission and prevention of HIV infection, safety guidelines established by the OSHA Bloodborne Pathogens Final Standard and the CDC Universal Precautions, federal and state laws concerning HIV/AIDS, and relevant information contained in this university HIV/AIDS policy.
 The university will also provide employees with appropriate personal protective equipment.

-University Police Department - The University Police Department will develop and implement HIV/AIDS workplace policies similar to the model policies developed by the Texas Department of State Health Services in its HIV/STD Program Policy 090.020, Model Policies for Handling, Caring and Treating persons infected with a sexually transmitted disease (including HIV/AIDS) while in the custody, supervision or care of correctional, law enforcement, or emergency services entities (Section 85.141 of the Health and Safety Code).
+University Police Department – The University Police Department will develop and implement HIV/AIDS workplace policies similar to the model policies developed by the Texas Department of State Health Services in its HIV/STD program Policy 090.020, Model Policies for Handling, Caring and Treating Persons Infected with a Sexually Transmitted Disease (Including HIV/AIDS) while in the Custody, Supervision or Care of Correctional, Law Enforcement, and/or Emergency Services Entities.

 PROCEDURES FOR DISTRIBUTION OF HIV/AIDS POLICY INFORMATION

-The University News Service will coordinate the release of information regarding university HIV/AIDS policy and programs.
-The University News Service will consult with appropriate departments and offices to ensure that accurate information and a consistent university policy are presented to the public.
+Media Relations will coordinate the release of information regarding university HIV/AIDS policy and programs.
+Media Relations will consult with appropriate departments and offices to ensure that accurate information and a consistent university policy are presented to the public.

 The director of the Student Health Center will respond to inquiries pertaining to the incidence of HIV/AIDS on campus.